In addition to having a master's degree in sustainable development, Susette works in water conservation and sustainable landscaping.

 Sprinklers were not fixed when they broke, irrigation pipes leaked and flooded, he scheduled watering times in a weird way, and the turf became more brown than green.
 When he reseeded bare spots, they quickly died.
 I was continually frustrated, but seeing what he did and didn't do taught me a lot.

-Then I worked with a water conservation consultancy for four years managing contracts that (among other things) taught professional landscapers how to test and set irrigation schedules properly.
-Now I control the lawns where I live and they are healthy and attractive, thriving even during California's recent seven year drought.
+While there, I started working with a water conservation consultancy managing contracts that (among other things) taught professional landscapers how to test and set irrigation schedules properly.
+Then I moved to a different city and now live in a home where I control the watering.
+My lawns are healthy and attractive, having thrived even during California's recent seven-year drought.

 - Research and choose the right grass for your location.